Tampa Stepparent and Relative Adoption

 The adoption becomes more complicated when a birth parent contests the adoption action.
 In the case of a contested adoption, we must prove that the parent was able to, but has failed to provide support and to communicate with the child over a significant amount of time.
 Statutorily, this is called abandonment.
 Proof of the biological parent’s abandonment of the child and “intent to reject parental responsibilities” is necessary for the transfer by the judge of parental rights and responsibilities from the biological parent to the adopted parents.

 Are you interested in adopting a stepchild or a relative?
-Call the Tampa adoption attorneys at All Family Law Group at 813-672-1900 or email us for a free initial consultation to discuss your case with an experienced attorney who will advise you of your options.
+Call the Tampa adoption attorneys at All Family Law Group, P.A. at 813-672-1900 or email us for a free initial consultation to discuss your case with an experienced attorney who will advise you of your options.

 Benefits of Adoption